CodingItWrong/codingitwrong.com/workshops/rnweb/index.md

 ## You're Ready!

-If you reached this point and everything is working, congratulations: you are ready for the workshop!
+If you reached this point and were able to see the app on a physical phone, Android Emulator, or iOS Simulator, congratulations: you are ready for the workshop!
 On Thursday, October 27th in the workshop we will take it from here.
 See you then!

 {% include_relative _contact.md %}